DeepBrainChain/DBC-Wiki/docs/en/gpu-cloud/dbc-gpu-cloud-service.md

 usr and passwd must be the same as the username and password of database_name in mongo
 #4.
 Compile the packager

+   Install maven in advance
-   Enter the maven repository folder of the ubuntu server: cd ~/.m2/repository Download the dependency package: https://github.com/DeepBrainChain/dbc_java_service_sdk/releases/download/1.0/Repository.rar
+   Enter the maven repository folder of the ubuntu server: cd ~/.m2/repository Download the dependency package: wget  https://github.com/DeepBrainChain/dbc_java_service_sdk/releases/download/1.0/Repository.rar
    Unzip: rar x Repository.rar
    Copy: cp -r  ~/.m2/repository/Repository/*  ~/.m2/repository/
    Go back to the DBCGPUCloudService/ directory to package (please make sure the java version in the machine is java11)